Art Terms and Definitions — T

 Watercolor

 A transparent or opaque water-based painting compound suspended in a natural gum arabic binder.
-Watercolor is a moist paint that comes in a tube, is thinned using water, and is mixed on a dish or palette.
+Watercolor is a moist paint that comes in a tube, thinned using water, and mixed on a dish or palette.
 Use them on paper and other absorbent surfaces that have been primed to accept water-based paint.
 Use soap and water for easy cleanup.
 Also refers to a painting produced with watercolors.

-Watermark
+Watermark (in paper)

 Waterscape